Company: Phoenix Children's Hospital

 - Evaluates and treats patients with a wide range of diagnoses

-of typical development and possesses skills necessary to provide
+knowledge of typical development and possesses skills necessary to

-discussion with family/guardian.
-Implements patient's plan of care
+family/guardian.
+Implements patient's plan of care using various

-ultrasound as prescribed by a physician.
-This may include
+treatment modalities as prescribed by a physician.
+Performs

 home/community and implementation of home program.
 Provides care as

-outlined in standards of care section of the AOTA and PCH Policies
+outlined in standards of care according to ASHA and the PCH

 - Maintains appropriate and timely documentation in compliance